 A euphemism is a mild or polite way of referring to something that is unpleasant, embarrassing, or socially unacceptable, such as death or activities usually done in private.
+This page answers the question: What is a euphemism?

-- ... they found Saul and his sons fallen on Mount Gilboa. - (1 Chronicles 10:8b ULT)
+... they found Saul and his sons fallen on Mount Gilboa.
+(1 Chronicles 10:8b ULT)